jwd83/VCR/README.md

 ## TODO
 * move popular searches to config.json
+  * maybe make all categories and generalized config data in config.json.
 * merge python database daemon into encoding daemon
 * move encoding queue to database daemon
 * look at making a config.json to share between PHP/Python